-Love Coffee Liqueur and Cream?
-Take a leap of faith and try something new with The Black Goblin , a Tequila, Kahlua, and Cream Cocktail.
+Love a White Russian cocktail?
+Take a leap of faith and try something new with a Tequila, Kahlua, and Cream Cocktail.
 Vodka might be a thing of the past this is SO good!

 Take a leap of faith and trust me on this one…I’m betting that once you try it, vodka will take a backseat and tequila will help this be your new after dinner favorite too!
-This is a great winter warmer; sure, it’s fun for Halloween but it’s great all season long!
+This is a great winter warmer; sure, it’s fun for Halloween but it really should not be limited to one day, it’s great all season long!

 For the Rim: